antonkomarev/php-db-migration-validator/README.md

 ### CI automation

-Automation of checks and validation of all contributions to the repository is one of the possible ways to use this tool.
+Automating the validation of all contributions to the repository is one of the possible ways to use this tool.

 #### GitHub Action